 – 310 mm | f/3,9 | ~1909 –

 Another path, also very important, was that of the images that were called “artistic”.
-In that case the lens would leave a “signature”, would not give a picture like a mirror, perfect, but would allow some distortion, aberrations and some loss of focus.
+In that case the lens would leave a “signature”, would not give a picture like a mirror, perfect, but would allow some distortion, aberrations and sharpness loss.
 These characteristics made it the medium of expression for photographers, especially portraitists, who thought their images with an aesthetic vision.
 They lent some conventions developed in the visual arts and left their clients happy with portraits that resembled some school of painting.

 It was this type of demand that allowed the design of Petzval to remain in the catalog of the main manufacturers for so many decades and, strictly speaking, continues a type of lens very usable today.
 It was not “outdated” as it was soon put in a way out of lenses’ technical race.